pyericz/redux-lua/README.md

 # redux-lua
 Originally, redux is a predictable state container for JavaScript apps.
 From now on, you can use all the redux features on your Lua projects.
-Try it out!
+Try it out! :-D

 ## Install
-redux-lua can be installed using luarocks ([http://luarocks.org/modules/pyericz/lredux](http://luarocks.org/modules/pyericz/lredux)):
+redux-lua can be installed using LuaRocks ([http://luarocks.org/modules/pyericz/lredux](http://luarocks.org/modules/pyericz/lredux)):
 ```
 luarocks install lredux
 ```